 Oman's main structural socioeconomic challenge lies in the transition from over-reliance on oil revenues to a diversified economy in which the national workforce is in a position to play a full role in the creation of wealth.
 In order for this to happen, educational reform needs to feature prominently on the reform agenda.
-Some 45% of nationals are under 19.
+45% of nationals are under 19.
 Some 50,000 Omanis leave school and university every year with or without degrees.
 Oman's education system is still locked in a system of low expectations and low performance.
 Curricular focus must be on promotion of personal initiative and critical perspective.
-In addition, more emphasis needs to be given to higher education (including vocational training) and significantly higher numbers of young Omanis should be given access to higher education institutions at home and abroad (with the help of scholarships).
-The number of foreign migrant laborers needs to be reduced in favor of Omani employment.
+In addition, significantly higher numbers of young Omanis should be given access to higher education institutions at home and abroad (with the help of scholarships).

 A further structural obstacle to long-term reform lies in the conflicts of interest at the highest levels in the country.
-Despite the removal in 2011 of some top incumbents perceived as corrupt, a substantial number of cabinet members still have directly or indirect business interests.
+Despite the removal in 2011 of some top incumbents perceived as corrupt, a substantial number of cabinet members, including royals, still have many direct or indirect business interests.
 These decision makers often fail to promote the nation's greater interest (such as the Omanization policy and the reform agenda) when they act as businessmen.
 Instead, they advance their own private interests through the influence they wield as statesmen.
-This situation has become unacceptable for the emerging civil society, composed of young, educated Omanis who question the authoritarian political and economic structure of Oman and who will not be willing to grant the next ruler the same degree of control that their parents granted Qaboos.
-The massive increase in Internet penetration within just a few years, and its efficiency in uniting dissenting voices among the urban, educated population, shows how eager young citizens are to participate in economic and political debates at both local and national levels.
+This situation has become unacceptable for the young civil society composed of educated Omanis who question the authoritarian political and economic structure of Oman and who will not be willing to grant the next ruler the same degree of control that their parents granted Qaboos.
+The massive increase in Internet penetration within just a few years shows how eager young citizens are to participate in economic and political debates at both local and national levels.
 While the protests did not initially target the ruler, direct criticism of his decisions and practices has become more common by those fearing for the future of the country.

 Essentially, the sultan appears unwilling to prepare for a post-Qaboos Oman through either the long-awaited nomination of an heir or transfer of power to a prime minister.
-The regime's reluctance to broach key issues, coupled with the uncertain health of the sultan, has only fuelled widespread anxiety concerning the perceived lack of a long-term economic and political vision.
+The regime's reluctance to broach key issues, coupled with the uncertain health of the sultan, has only fueled widespread anxiety concerning the perceived lack of a long-term economic and political vision.
 Sultan Qaboos has not provided any answers to these questions yet; this lack of orientation will likely lead to considerable turmoil in the event of the aged sultan's sudden demise.